ash0080/gun.doc.cn/React-Tutorial.md

 }
 ```

-This can be verified in your localStorage of the browser as well by finding a similar key/value pair:
+This can be verified in the localStorage of the browser as well by finding a similar key/value pair:

 ```JSON
 {"_":